Question from Lucy (Via MisLEAD: America’s Secret Epidemic Facebook Page).

-As a result I also bought LOTS of bath toys (including bath crayons and color tablets) and made an effort to make their bath time interesting, fun and educational as well.
+As a result, I also bought LOTS of bath toys (including bath crayons and color tablets) and made an effort to make their bath time interesting, fun, and educational as well.
 My kids LOVED taking baths!
-That is why… when we moved into our current home (in April of 2007) the very first thing I did BEFORE moving in was get a hazard assessment and as a result of that hazard assessment one of the very first things I did to the house (construction wise) was chuck the bathtub because it tested positive for lead.
-I wasn’t willing to have the temptation of a leaded bathtub in my home… it would be too hard to avoid with my kids because I relied on it too much for entertainment and play.
+That is why when we moved into our current home (in April 2007) the very first thing I did BEFORE was get a hazard assessment.
+As a result of that hazard assessment, one of the very first things I did to the house (construction wise) was chuck the bathtub because it tested positive for Lead.
+I wasn’t willing to have the temptation of a leaded bathtub in my home.
+It would be too hard to avoid with my kids because I relied on it too much for entertainment and play.
 It just wasn’t worth it.

-Folks who dismiss the concern for lead in bath tubs DO NOT SEEM TO REALIZE that many mothers use the tub as a regular daily parenting tool (crutch?, break? relief?! 😉 as I describe above.
-They often dismiss the concern by saying things like … “it’s not like the kids are drinking the water”… and “how much time do kids spend in the bath anyway?”
-Well almost any mother of a toddler will tell you YES kids do drink the water, and if you use the tub like I did – it’s an hour or more a day the kids can be in the tub.
-Therefore… a leaded tub presents a lead-exposure risk.
+Folks who dismiss the concern for Lead in bathtubs DO NOT SEEM TO REALIZE how many mothers use the tub as a regular daily parenting tool (crutch? break? relief?! 😉 as I describe above.
+They often dismiss the concern by saying things like “it’s not like the kids are drinking the water,” and “how much time do kids spend in the bath anyway?”
+Well almost any mother of a toddler will tell you YES kids do drink the water, and if you use the tub as I did, it’s an hour or more a day the kids can be in it.
+Therefore, a leaded tub presents a Lead-exposure risk.

-Our main solution in our home has been to get a two-man hot-tub (Craig’s list, $400! similar to the one pictured here) and while my sons bathe in the shower (some more than others), they do their soaking and water play in the hot-tub… and even though they are older now (in 2017 they are 8, 12, 14 and 20)…. they still spend between 30 and 60 minutes a day in the hot tub, each and every day… but I know it is safe.
+Our main solution in our home has been to get a two-man hot tub (Craig’s list, $400! similar to the one pictured here) and while my sons bathe in the shower (some more than others), they do their soaking and water play in the hot tub.
+Even though they are older now (in 2017 they are 8, 12, 14 and 20), they still spend between 30 and 60 minutes a day in the hot tub, each and every day.
+But I know it is safe.

 - Shower with your kids (instead of bathing them in the tub)!

-- Get a new lead-free replacement tub if you can afford it – please not this can require breaking down walls and doorways depending on the size of the old tub and the new tub, so is not always the simplest of project.
-Make sure to test the tub first (or see the white paper from the manufacturer) before bringing it in to your home.
-Newer (the last 20 years) cast iron tubs can also have leaded enamel and ceramic coatings – so newer does not always equal lead-free!
+- Get a new Lead-free replacement tub if you can afford it — please note that this can require breaking down walls and doorways depending on the size of the old tub and the new tub, so is not always the simplest of projects.
+Make sure to test the tub first (or see the white paper from the manufacturer) before bringing it into your home.
+Newer (the last 20 years) cast iron tubs can also have leaded enamel and ceramic coatings — so newer does not always equal Lead-free!